AmberDiehl1/Node_js/NodeREADME.md

 # Professional-Node-README
   [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)]
   ## Description
-   This project tests the node functionality
+   This project is used to run node js within the js terminal
   ## Table of Contents
   - [title](#Professional-Node-README)
   - [description](#description)